Mandalay (film)

 Mandalay is a 1934 American pre Code drama film directed by Michael Curtiz and written by Austin Parker and Charles Kenyon based on a story by Paul Hervey Fox.
 The film stars Kay Francis, Ricardo Cortez, Warner Oland and Lyle Talbot, and features Ruth Donnelly and Reginald Owen.

 The film is about a world-weary woman (Francis) nicknamed "Spot White" at the local brothel-bar who does what she can to survive.
-Curtiz used cutting edge wipes and opticals in the film.
-Future child star Shirley Temple won a small role in the film as the daughter of the Donnelly and Littlefield characters, but the role was little more than a walk-on.
-Originally, her name was not listed in the credits and was only included years later.
+Curtiz used cutting-edge wipes and opticals in the film.
+Future child star Shirley Temple appeared in a walk-on role as the daughter of the Donnelly and Littlefield characters.